 EPA Requests Nominations for Science Advisory Committee on Chemicals

-On November 9, 2023, the U.S. Environmental Protection Agency (EPA) invited nominations of scientific experts from a diverse range of disciplines to be considered for appointment to the Science Advisory Committee on Chemicals (SACC), established pursuant to the Toxic Substances Control Act (TSCA).
-88 Fed.
+The U.S. Environmental Protection Agency (EPA) announced on November 10, 2022, that it is requesting nominations of prospective candidates for membership on the Science Advisory Committee on Chemicals (SACC) established under the Toxic Substances Control Act (TSCA).
+87 Fed.
 Reg.
-77308.
-EPA states that it anticipates appointing new SACC members by mid-2024 due to expiring membership terms.
-Any interested person or organization may nominate qualified individuals to be considered prospective candidates, and individuals may also self-nominate.
-Nominations are due December 11, 2023.
+67898.
+Any interested person or organization may nominate qualified persons to be considered for appointment to the SACC.
+Individuals may also self-nominate.
+Nominations are due December 12, 2022.

 SACC serves as a scientific peer review mechanism of EPA’s Office of Chemical Safety and Pollution Prevention (OCSPP).
 According to EPA, SACC provides independent scientific advice and recommendations to EPA on the scientific basis for risk assessments, methodologies, and pollution prevention measures and approaches for chemicals regulated under TSCA.
 Currently, there are 17 SACC members, with eight membership terms that will expire over the next year.

 EPA states that its “rigorous scientific peer review processes ensure all Agency decisions are founded on credible science and data.
 Science provides the foundation for EPA policies, actions and decisions made on behalf of the American people.”

 To be considered, all nominations should include the following information: